StarPlayrX/bigmac/README.md

  * This should stop the Kill -9 errors users have been getting

  * BigMac2 should behave from the USB 2.0 disk and on Internal SSDs.
 If you ZAP your PRAM, repeat.

+ * If you cannot disable SIP, the try it from a Recovery Disk or Create install media disk.

 ## Monterey Beta 2 support is experimental